-- Graduate degrees are to be completed within five calendar years from the date of matriculation in the program.
-(Matriculation is the date of the first day of the first term in which the student begins the graduate program.)
+Graduate degrees are to be completed within five calendar years from the date of matriculation in the program.
+(Matriculation is the date of the first day of the first term in which the student begins the graduate

+- program.)
 Students requiring longer than five years must file a Petition for Policy Exemption.
-Students will be expected to meet the degree requirements in effect at the time of the petition. - Graduate students who have not had a course in Education of the Exceptional Child will be required to take the course. - Graduate students in Master of Arts programs who register for the Master of Arts Project in one term must continue to register each subsequent term until the project is completed and accepted.
+Students will be expected to meet the degree requirements in effect at the time of the petition. - Graduate students who have not had an undergraduate or graduate course in Education of the Exceptional Child will be required to take EDU 54100 Education of the Exceptional Child to fulfill MoDESE requirements. - Students who plan to apply for a certificate in Illinois and have not taken courses in Exceptional Child, Literacy, and TESOL, will be required to take EDS 53000 Introduction and Methods of Teaching Children with Disabilities in Cross-Categorical Settings; EDU 50305, Methods of Teaching Reading, Writing, and Oral Communication; EDU 50705 Methods of Teaching Reading in the Content Area; and TESOL 54000 TESOL Methods. - Graduate students in Master of Arts programs who register for the EDU 60000 Master of Arts Project in one term must continue to register each subsequent term until the project is completed and accepted.
 The fee for the Master of Arts project extension is \$50.00 per semester.
 Summer semester sessions are excluded.
 Failure to register for continuous registration will result in termination from candidacy for the degree. - Graduate students must complete an Application for Degree in the Registrar's Office and pay any required fees in order to be accepted for graduation.
-The application should be submitted according to the academic calendar.
+The application should be submitted according to the academic calendar deadlines.